blawson69/SimpleRoofControl/README.md

 * **Lables** is the switch that lets you use the token's name field to label your roofs and anchors for identification.
 Labels are helpful with a map full of roofs and anchors, but this is disabled by default to allow backward compatibility with previous versions of SimpleRoofControl.
 To convert to using labels, simply follow the instructions above as if the two are not linked.
 * **Position Locking** allows you to lock the position, size and rotation of a Roof token whenever you link it with its RoofAnchor.
 This can be helpful on a crowded map or if there is a tendency to drag the wrong tokens.
 Roofs linked with locking on will remain locked after position locking is disabled, so if you wish to unlock a roof, send `!Roof unlock` with the roof token selected.
 * **Use Fog of War** allows you to turn off access to Advanced Fog of War and only affect Dynamic Lighting with the `ON|OFF|TOGGLE` parameter.
+* **GM Only** allows you to give players access to the `!ShowHideRoof` command.
+This allows more flexibility and creativity with the script, like creating player macros to let them change their environment.

 ## In-Chat Help
 You may have [Setup](#setup) instructions based on your configuration settings given to you at any time by sending `!Roof help` in chat.